Audrey-me/nodejs-app-ecs-deployment/README.md

 Before you begin, make sure you have the following:

 - An Amazon Web Services (AWS) account.
-- Basic knowledge of AWS, EC2, and security groups.
+- Basic knowledge of AWS, VPCs, EC2, and security groups.
 - An EC2 instance launched with a public IP address, and you have downloaded the associated `.pem` private key file.

 ## Step 1: SSH into Your EC2 Instance